bfanselow/CircleCI-test/README.md

 # CircleCI test

-## A Continous-Integration demonstration using CircleCI
+## A Continous-Integration demonstration using CircleCI to execute Flake8 and pytest

 ## Resource:
   * CircleCI: https://circleci.com/